 However, you can include simple questions in your email sign-up forms that will give more insight into your new leads’ interests and needs.
 For example, if you’re a digital marketing company, you can ask people to select the services they are interested in, as well as their monthly budget.

-Then, you can follow up with emails related to the service and price range that best fits their needs.
+Then, you can begin personalizing emails for your clients that have information related to the service and price range that best fits their needs.

 2. Send surveys

 While you want to avoid bombarding subscribers with surveys immediately after they sign up for your emails, you can use surveys sparingly to gather new data from your subscribers.